Boundaries And Mental Health: How To Set Boundaries With Friends—And When To Do It

 Boundaries can promote self-care

 Boundaries can be a way to take care of yourself.
 For example, maybe your friends pressure you to stay out later than you want.
 You're an early riser with a job requiring you to wake at a certain time, and when you don't get enough sleep, you find yourself not feeling well.
-If your boundary is that you need to leave at 9 PM because that's what allows you to complete your bedtime routine and get enough sleep, this could be a way to take better care of both your mind and body.
+If your boundary is that you need to leave at 9 PM because that's what allows you to complete your bedtime routine and get enough sleep, your boundary could be a way to take better care of both your mind and body.

 Boundaries can increase confidence